SteveKueng/SimpleInstaller/README.md

 # SimpleInstaller

 SimpleInstaller is an application designed to be run from a NetInstall environment created with AutoNBI.
+It runs an macOS High Sierra installer dmg (created with munkiimport) directly from munki repo or another web server.

 ![](assets/screenshot.png)